webwriter-app/webwriter/docs/creatingpackages.md

 # Guide: Creating a package

 ## Introduction
 WebWriter uses [npm packages](https://docs.npmjs.com/packages-and-modules) to provide an easy way of extending the authoring tool with new widgets.
-WebWriter will discover any package published on npm ([read more about npm here](https://docs.npmjs.com/about-npm)) if it is tagged with the keyword `webwriter`.
+WebWriter will discover any package published on npm ([read more about npm here](https://docs.npmjs.com/about-npm)) if it is tagged with the keyword `webwriter-widget`.

 ## Prerequisites
 You have...